jashmenn/apriori/README.txt

 = apriori

-* This project can be found at:
+* This project can be found at: http://github.com/jashmenn/apriori/tree/master
 * Christian Borgelt's original C code can be found at: http://www.borgelt.net/apriori.html

 == DESCRIPTION:

+Ruby Apriori is a library to efficiently find item association rules within large sets of transactions.
+This library provides a Ruby interface to Christian Borgelt's C implementation of this algorithm.

 From Christian Borgelt's Apriori:http://www.borgelt.net/apriori.html documentation: